joshuawillis910/Data-Science-Portfolio/README.md

     </li>
 </ul>
 <ul>
-    <li style="margin-left: 20px;">In this role, my responsibilities encompassed understanding operational needs, designing a user-friendly interface with HTML and CSS, managing and visualizing spatial data using GIS, and ensuring an engaging user experience.
-The project honed my skills in technical development and stakeholder collaboration, contributing significantly to the field of asset management and geospatial data analysis.</li>
+    <li style="margin-left: 20px;">In this role, my responsibilities encompassed understanding operational needs, designing a user-friendly interface with HTML and CSS, managing and visualizing spatial data using GIS, database managment, and ensuring an engaging user experience.
+The project honed my skills in RFP response, technical development and stakeholder collaboration, contributing significantly to the field of asset management and geospatial data analysis.</li>
 </ul>

 <p>👨‍💻 <a href="https://www.educatedanalytics.com/?pgid=lbom3e3i-3a9aad23-ce2f-4a6c-9153-b7e52546fce0">Educated Analytics</a> </p>